tibame201020/dockerImages/weblogic_helper/README.md

-## Use this can help more quickly to deploy application or add jndo to weblogic
+## Use this can help more quickly to deploy application or add jndi to weblogic

 #### run with
 ```bash